Preparing food for the vulnerable

 It can take weeks after infection for symptoms to appear so sufferers may not be aware they have listeriosis and may not seek medical advice.

 How to avoid Listeria?

-If you (or someone in your household) has a weakened immune system, or is pregnant, the best way to avoid Listeria is to eat freshly cooked or freshly prepared food.
+If you (or someone in your household) has a weakened immune system, diabetic, is over 70 or is pregnant, the best way to avoid Listeria is to eat freshly cooked or freshly prepared food.

 Try to avoid foods which have a higher risk of Listeria contamination such as: